tompaana/intermediator-bot-sample/README.md

   message to a given user.
 * `MakeSurePartiesAreTracked`: A convenient method for adding parties.
   The given parties are added if they are new.
-This method is called by `HandleActivityAsync` so you don't need to bother explicitly calling this yourself.
+This method is called by `HandleActivityAsync` so you don't need to bother calling this explicitly yourself.
 * `RemovePartyAsync`: Removes all the instances related to the given party from the routing data (since there can be multiple - one for each conversation).
-  Will also remove any pending requests of the party in question as well end all conversations of this specific user.
+  Will also remove any pending requests of the party in question as well as end all conversations of this specific user.
 * `IntiateEngagementAsync`: Creates a request on behalf of the sender of the activity.
 The result handler forward the request to the owners